Introduction

 Discrete (digital) systems change their states mercurial in countable moments.
 In contrast to is the state change at continuous (analog) systems.
 It executes steady and is every time possible.
 So an exact analog simulation between any two moments would take infinite calculation steps.
 The balance between accuracy and calculation effort is a central problem at the simulation of analog signals.
 Mixed signal simulation claims a synchronization of both (analog and digital) signal types to re-create the real behavior.

-Simulation Cycle time chart
+Simulation Cycle

 Notes